A post for both Konamon no Hi “Flour Day” and Pancake Tuesday! It includes a recipe for pancakes with a Japanese twist.

 KAWAGOE: Aloha Kapilina

 Aloha Kapilina is another Hawaiian type restaurant.
-Their main fare is all-you-can-eat set courses, but you can just order individual dishes and they have a few pancake choices on their menu and the option to add extra toppings.
+Their main fare is all-you-can-eat set courses, but you can just order individual dishes.
+They have a few pancake choices on their menu and, in addition, the option to add extra toppings.

 |Address:||1F 230 Atlanta Bldg, Sugawara Cho, Kawagoe 350-0046|